 Pothole season has officially started and for us avid cyclists it means that it is time to start reporting potholes.
 You are probably like me: you bike by a pothole, trying to remember to report it when you are back home or at work and by the time you walk through the door, you have forgotten about it.
 Next day, you bike by again, you really promise yourself not to forget it this time.
 By the time the tulips are out, naturally that pothole went unreported.
 Neappoli is going to help you.

 Neappoli reports your pothole in a breeze

 Neappoli does it all

 The app is very user friendly and I have been using it for the last two weeks and its great.
 I am somewhat of an avid pothole reporter so this really helps me a lot.
 It also allows you to report abandoned shopping carts, trail maintenance, shrubs and bushes maintenance, parked or stopped in a bike lane and many other cycling and non cycling related issues that one usually calls 311 for.

 Resize photos future option

 I did notice though that the app sends very large format photos at about 4 MB each.
 That eats into your data plan pretty voraciously.
 I contacted the developers and got an answer in 15 minutes, telling me that they will work on resizing the photo to a maximum of 1 MB.
-My blog photos are usually even a lot smaller so it shouldn’t compromise the quality too much for this purpose: I doubt John Manconi will want to frame the pics for the cottage.
+My blog photos are usually even a lot smaller so it shouldn’t compromise the quality too much for this purpose.
 I guess that the city doesn’t really need a photo in the first place, so you could skip the photo all together too.
+I noticed that taking the photo within the app appears to send the report faster but I didn’t confirm that.